abrahamgreenberg/Tempo/README.md

 1.  ~~Code for setting default day, to be implemented~~
 1.  ~~fix bug encountred when deleting tasksin multiple time slots~~
 1.  ~~Fix bug in removing values from dropdown when clearing lists~~
+1. Day is undefined when I change ti
 1. Better colour algorithm in the print view
+1. Option to regenerate colours in print view
 1. Presets
 1. Editing tasks
 1. Copying tasks